BirdLifeInternational/track2kba/README.md

 hVals
 ```

-The other values are more simplistic methods of calculating the
+The other values provided by `findScale` are more simplistic methods of
-smoothing parameter. `href` is the canonical method, and relates to the
+calculating the smoothing parameter. `href` is the canonical reference
-number of points in the data and their spatial variance. `mag` is the
+method, and relates to the number of points in the data and their
-log of the average foraging range (`med_max_dist` in the *sumTrips*
+spatial variance. `mag` is the log of the average foraging range
-output); this methods only works for central-place foragers.
+(`med_max_dist` in the *sumTrips* output); this methods only works for
+central-place foragers.

-Then, we must select a smoothing parameter value.
+Next, we must select a smoothing parameter value.
 To inform our
 decision, we ought to use our understanding of the species’ movement
 ecology to guide our decision about what scale make sense.
 That is, from
-the `findScale` output, we want to avoide using values which may under-
+the `findScale` output, we want to avoid using values which may under-
 or over-represent the area used by the animals while foraging.

 Once we have chosen a smoothing value, we can produce KDEs for each
 individual, using `estSpaceUse`.
-By default this function isolates each
+By default this function isolates the
-animal’s core range (i.e. the 50% utilization distribution, or where the
+core range of each track (i.e. the 50% utilization distribution, or
-animal spends about half of its time) which is a commonly used standard
+where the animal spends about half of its time) which is a commonly used
-(Lascelles et al. 2016).
-However, another quantile can be chose using
+standard (Lascelles et al. 2016).
+However, another quantile can be chose
-the `levelUD` argument, or the full utilization distritbution can be
+using the `levelUD` argument, or the full utilization distritbution can
-returned using `polyOut=FALSE`.
+be returned using `polyOut=FALSE`.

 The resulting KDEs can be plotted using mapKDE, which if `polyOut=TRUE`
-shows each individual’s core range in a different color.
+shows each tracks’s core range in a different color.

-Note: here we might want to remove the trip start and end points that
+*Note*: here we might want to remove the trip start and end points that
 fall within the *innerBuff* (i.e. 3 km) we set in `tripSplit`, so that
 they don’t skew the at-sea distribution towards to colony.